HendrikPN/gym/README.rst

 SciGym
 **********

-**`SciGym <https://scigym.ai>`_ is a toolkit for developing and solving reinforcement learning environments for science.** This is the ``scigym`` open-source library, which gives you access to a standardized set of science environments.
-This project was forked from <https://github.com/openai/gym>`.
+**SciGym is a toolkit for developing and solving reinforcement learning environments for science.** This is the ``scigym`` open-source library, which gives you access to a standardized set of science environments.
+This project was forked from `OpenAI <https://github.com/openai/gym>`_.
+Visit our webpage at `scigym.ai <https://scigym.ai>`_.

 .. image:: https://travis-ci.org/HendrikPN/scigym.svg?branch=master
     :target: https://travis-ci.org/HendrikPN/scigym